anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * A process to check change management adherence that is implemented, and rigourously followed.
 * Processes for managing platform access control filters that are documented, followed, and monitored.
 * No login to root on any platform systems.
-* RBAC must apply for all systems access.
+* Role-Based Access Control (RBAC) must apply for all systems access.
 * An approved system or process for last resort access must exist for the platform.
 * All back-end API access must use TLS.

 <a name="7.5.3"></a>
 ### 7.5.3 Platform ‘front-end’ access security
 * Front-end network security at the application level will be the responsibility of the workload, however the platform must ensure the isolation and integrity of tenant connectivity to front-end networks
-* The front-end network may provide DDOS support
+* The front-end network may provide (Distributed Denial Of Service) DDOS support

 <a name="7.7"></a>
 ## 7.7 Vendor Responsibilities